jackzampolin/wec/BLOG.md

 Enter `helm`.

 [Helm](https://github.com/kubernetes/helm) is a tempting, packaging and deployment manager for Kubernetes.
 Think of it like `apt-get` or `brew` for Kubernetes.
+It consists of a server that runs in your cluster and renders your templates, `tiller`, and a command line interface `helm`.

 This is a quick guide to writing a simple `helm` chart with a focus on workflow.
 If you want to follow along download [`helm`](https://github.com/kubernetes/helm/blob/master/docs/install.md).
 A familiarity with Kubernetes and Docker is required.

 ### 1. Find an application to deploy